The Perfect Host: Plot

-Fugitive John Taylor flees initially unspecified from a crime scene, with a wounded foot (with flashbacks and news reports revealing that he has robbed a bank, in collusion with a teller).
+Fugitive John Taylor flees from an initially unspecified crime scene, with a wounded foot (with flashbacks and news reports revealing that he has robbed a bank, in collusion with a teller).
 He stops in a convenience store for some disinfectant, just moments before it is robbed; he turns the tables on the robber, but she gets away with his wallet.
 The store's CCTV identifies John and his car, so he quickly abandons it, proceeding on foot into an expensive neighborhood.
 Claiming to have been mugged, he gains entry to the house of Warwick Wilson, who is preparing a dinner party.
 John makes small talk and drinks red wine while trying to figure out his next move, and how to keep his lies from being found out.
 When the radio makes an announcement about the robbery, he angrily shushes Warwick and reveals himself.
 After forcing him to call his guests to cancel the party, John states that he intends to kill Warwick, but that he might spare him if he accommodates John until morning.
 Suddenly, John keels over; the wine has been drugged, and Warwick is not the person he seems.

 When John comes to, he is tied to a chair, and the party is in full swing, but with all the other guests being mere figments of Warwick's imagination.
 Warwick takes a Polaroid picture of John and reveals a scrapbook of his past dinner parties, featuring similarly captive guests arranged in a timeline of increasing distress and injury which culminates in death.
 Unbeknownst to John, Warwick's imaginary guests are cleaned up and respectable versions of the people in the album.
 As the night wears on, John is further terrorized, drugged and incapacitated, and learns various things about Warwick's strange lifestyle.